-Graduate students requesting aid must make progress toward their degree as follows:

-Full time-18 units/year Part time-10 units/year

-- Unit completion is reviewed at the end of each academic year in June.
-Summer is considered part of the spring term for financial aid purposes.
+- Graduate students must make progress toward their degree as follows: Full time-18 units/year Part time-10 units/year - Unit completion is reviewed at the end of each academic year in June.
+Summer is considered part of the spring term for progress purposes.
 The following grades are considered to demonstrate satisfactory course completion: A, B, C, and Pass.
-These grades do not demonstrate course completion: D, F, No Pass, Incomplete (I), Withdrawal (W), and In-Progress. - Repeated courses for which a satisfactory grade has been given may be counted only once for the purpose of academic progress. - Remedial course work may be considered if it is specifically prescribed by the student's academic advisor. - Students who fail to complete the required number of units per academic year will be suspended from financial aid until the deficit units are made up.
+These grades do not demonstrate course completion: D, F, No Pass, Incomplete (I), Withdrawal (W), and In-Progress. - Repeated courses for which a satisfactory grade has been given may be counted only once for the purpose of academic progress.

+- Prerequisite may be specifically prescribed by the student's academic advisor. - Students who fail to complete the required number of units per academic year will be suspended from financial aid until the deficit units are made up.
 Such units can be made up in the summer and/or by petitioning for a semester of "Aid Probation."
 To petition, students must submit an APU General Petition form to the Office of Graduate Student Financial Services.